spiral/docs/http/annotated-routes.md

 }
 ```

 > Make sure to register bootloader after `AnnotatedRoutesBootloader`.
-Use `default` group to configure all the routes.
+Use the `default` group to configure all the routes.

-You can now assign the route to the group using `group` attribute.
+You can now assign the route to the group using the `group` attribute.

 ```php
 /**